 Orphaned-someone whose parents or legal guardians are deceased

-Was identified as an unaccompanied minor who is homeless (or at-risk of being homeless)-someone who is living in a shelter, on the street, or “couch hopping”).
+Was identified as an unaccompanied minor who is homeless (or at-risk of being homeless), or McKinney-Vento (someone who is living in a shelter, on the street, or “couch hopping”).
 Documentation of status will be required to verify eligibility.

 Living with kin (arranged formally or informally)-someone whose care is provided by relatives or extended family member(s) due to any number of reasons.